thtrieu/darkflow/README.md

 ### Getting started

-You can choose one of the three ways to get started with darkflow.
+You can choose _one_ of the following three ways to get started with darkflow.

 1. Just build the Cython extensions in place.
 NOTE: If installing this way you will have to use `./flow` in the cloned darkflow directory instead of `flow` as darkflow is not installed globally.
     ```